 With this app, you can generate complex passwords and manage all of them.
 All you need to remember is a ‘master’ password for this password manager’s vault.

-The first thing that government tries hands on is your communications.
+The first thing that the government tries hands-on is your communications.
 Encryption is the key to keep them away.
-While there is some encrypted chat apps, there aren’t such options for email.
+While there are some encrypted chat apps, there aren’t such options for email.

-ProtonMail is a good option, but like the chat apps, it is only helpful if the sender and receiver, both use it.
+ProtonMail is a good option, but as the chat apps, it is only helpful if the sender and receiver, both use it.
 It supports p2p encryption and is easy-to-use.

 If the recipient doesn’t have it, the communications are at risk, and it’s better to avoid sending essential messages through emails.
 You can, however, send password-protected, encrypted messages to other email addresses.

 You might be wondering why we haven’t mentioned anything about the best antivirus for iPhone.
 It’s because there is no need for antivirus apps on the iPhone.
 The App Store filters away most of the malicious apps and also those which requires full system scanning.

 Even if you want to use antivirus software, it will have limited capability.
 This security, though, is void if you jailbreak.

 Another precaution to take is not to keep the social networking apps signed into your account.
 This will keep your accounts safe in case of unauthorised access.